wQuasar/coding-interview-key/README.md

 Leetcoding chronicles: A cheat sheet of common topic-wise coding interviews with solutions.

+Important: Read the Learning section AFTER attempting the problem for at least 20 minutes.
 The Error sections mentions the error that I faced when running/attempting the problem, you can ignore it.
 Or better yet, clone the repository and keep track of your own errors so that you can be mindful of those.

 IOOB = Index Out of Bound error
 OBOB = Off by One Bug
+Out of mind error = I was mentally exhausted when attempting, silly mistakes were there incorrect solution = I can up with wrong solution

 ---